ionic-team/getting-started-iv-vue/README.md

 We will use the `Device.isHideScreenOnBackgroundEnabled()` method to determine if our application will currently display the privacy screen or not.
 Then we will use the `Device.setHideScreenOnBackground()` method to control whether it is displayed or not.
 Finally, we will hook that all up to a checkbox in the UI to allow the user to manipulate the value at run time.

-We only want to interact with the Device API if we are actually running on a Device, so we will also use Ionic's platform detection features to detect how we are runninga and avoid using the Device API when running on the web.
-Our app is not targetting the web.
+We only want to interact with the Device API if we are actually running on a Device, so we will also use Ionic's platform detection features to detect how we are running and avoid using the Device API when running on the web.
+Our app is not targeting the web.
 We just want to make sure we can still used a web based development flow.

 All of the following code applies to the `src/views/Home.vue` file.